skyeager/Matching-Pairs-Game/README.md

 ### **_*Description*_**

-#### This project is centered on creating a matching pairs game.
-The Matching Pairs game integrates several programming concepts through the utilization of foundational programming languages: HTML, CSS, and Javascript.
+#### This project is based on creating a matching pairs game.
+The Matching Pairs game several integrates programming concepts through the integration of foundational programming languages: HTML, CSS, and Javascript.
 Programming concepts illustrated include understanding of scope, function parameters, events listeners, proper syntax and well-organized code.
 This project ultimately delivers an accessible and interactive game while demonstrating an understanding of introductory programming languages and their relationships.

 ---